 Brodeur makes 17 saves, and the Devils blow the game open with third-period goals by Alexander Semak, Randy McKay and Claude Lemieux.
-It's the first of three shutouts in 1993-94 for Brodeur, who finishes his NHL career with a League-record 125, all but one of them with the Devils.
+It's the first of three shutouts in 1993-94 for Brodeur, who finishes his NHL career with a League-record 125, all but the last one with the Devils.

-1965: In the 19th and final preseason NHL All-Star Game, Gordie Howe has two goals and an assist to lift the All-Stars to a 5-2 victory against the Stanley Cup champion Montreal Canadiens at the Forum.
-Beginning in the 1966-67 season, the game is shifted to midseason, and the format is changed after the League's first expansion adds six teams beginning in 1967-68.
+1965: In the 19th and final preseason NHL All-Star Game, Gordie Howe of the Detroit Red Wings scores two goals and assists on another to lift the All-Stars to a 5-2 victory against the Stanley Cup champion Montreal Canadiens at the Forum.
+Beginning in 1966-67, the game is shifted to midseason and the format is changed after the League's first expansion adds six teams in 1967-68.

-1999: Jozef Stumpel scores with 1:09 remaining in the third period to give the Kings a 2-2 tie against the Boston Bruins in the first NHL game played at Staples Center.
-The game draws 18,188 fans, the largest crowd ever to see a hockey game in California.
+1999: Jozef Stumpel scores with 1:09 remaining in the third period to give the Los Angeles Kings a 2-2 tie against the Boston Bruins in the first NHL game played at Staples Center.
+The game draws 18,188 fans, then the largest crowd ever to see a hockey game in California.

 2015: Alex Ovechkin of the Capitals gets his 900th NHL point when he scores a second-period goal in a 6-2 victory against the Calgary Flames at Scotiabank Saddledome.
 He's the first player in Capitals history to reach 900 points.
 The goal is his 483rd, four shy of Sergei Fedorov's record for NHL players born in Russia.